segmentio/library-e2e-tester/README.md

 The setup must be done manually:

 1. Create a Segment workspace and project.
 Note the writeKey of the project.
-2. Create a Runscope bucket.
-Note the Runscope bucket ID and Runscope token.
+2. Create a Webhook bucket.
+Note the Webhook bucket ID and Webhook auth username.
-3. Add the Runscope bucket as a Segment webhook destination.
+3. Add the Webhook bucket as a Segment webhook destination.

 ![tester](https://cldup.com/luiNQxqYu9.png)